linode/docs/docs/guides/development/python/install-anaconda-on-linux-ubuntu-20-04/index.md

 ### Anaconda Installation Steps

-Anaconda can be installed either through a GUI or at the command line (CLI).
+Anaconda can be installed either through a GUI or at the command-line interface (CLI).
 The latter works equally well both on desktops and for remote servers in data centers.
 This how-to guide focuses exclusively on installation through the CLI.

 Follow the below instructions to install Anaconda.
 Installation takes around twenty minutes and consumes around 3.5 gigabytes of disk space within the users `$HOME` directory.